-You may have heard about the CR6-SE when it was launched on Kickstarter last May, the project had reached over $4 million with more than 10,000 contributors.
+You may have heard of the CR6-SE when it was launched on Kickstarter last May, the project having reached more than 4 million dollars with more than 10 000 contributors.

-On paper this machine is relatively interesting, equipped with a self-levelling sensor, a silent motherboard, a touch screen and a printing area of 235x235x250mm, it is a pre-assembled machine, which will require almost no modifications.
+On paper this machine is quite interesting, equipped with a self-levelling sensor, a silent motherboard, a touch screen and a 235x235x250mm printing surface, it is a pre-assembled machine, which will need almost no modification.

 – 4.3 inch touch screen

 One is tempted to compare it with the new Ender 3 V2, which is about $100 cheaper, has no self-levelling sensor, a non-touch screen, a quiet 8-bit motherboard, and only one Z-axis motor.
 Personally, I think this price difference is justified, I haven’t had the opportunity to try this ender 3 v2 yet, but I can already tell you that I was pleasantly surprised by the CR6-SE!

 Let’s go to the unpacking of the Creality CR6-SE

 The packaging protects the machine well, which is broken down into 2 parts, all the components being partially assembled, it will take about 10min to assemble it, no need to be a great handyman, this type of machine is perfectly suitable for a beginner!